howsoai/platform-installation-examples/performance/README.md

 As discussed extensively elsewhere in this guide, Howso Platform relies on several dependent charts.
 NATS, Redis, Postgres, Minio.
 These charts can be tuned independently of the Howso Platform chart.
 The included [manifests](./manifests) provide the basics for tuning these charts.

 The out of the box installations of these charts, particularly NATS, Redis and Postgres are small installations.
-Even these should run reasonably well for basic examples, but for demanding workloads, simply increasing the resources allocated to their primary workloads is very beneficial.
+These should run reasonably well for basic examples, but for demanding workloads, increasing the resources allocated to their primary workloads is very beneficial.

 In rough order of impact: